-As already indicated, the history of mathematics is messy, despite the fact that most general accounts of it are neatly packaged as straightforward linear stories.
-The historian of mathematics Jackie Stedall, whose work will be used frequently in the course,3 spoke out against this view that 'mathematics somehow progresses only by means of 'great and significant works' and 'substantial changes'':
+Jackie Stedall, who was one of the original creators of this course, and whose work will be cited frequently within it, spoke out against this view that 'mathematics somehow progresses only by means of "great and significant works" and "substantial changes" ':

 Fortunately, the truth is far more subtle and far more interesting: mathematics is the result of a cumulative endeavour to which many people have contributed, and not only through their successes but through half-formed thoughts, tentative proposals, partially worked solutions, and even outright failure.
-No part of mathematics came to birth in the form that it now appears in a modern textbook: mathematical creativity can be slow, sometimes messy, often frustrating.4
+No part of mathematics came to birth in the form that it now appears in a modern textbook: mathematical creativity can be slow, sometimes messy, often frustrating.